Tool List

 ```

-The installation script will automatically perform the following actions:
+The installation script will automatically complete the following operations:

 - Install necessary dependencies